nilanarocha/news-portal-server/README.md

 This repository has the admin area and API consumed for news portal client repository.

+## Running the project locally

+This project depends of [news-portal-client](https://github.com/nilanarocha/news-portal-client) to be running in your local environment.
+So you need to follow the described steps in [this link](https://github.com/nilanarocha/news-portal-client/blob/master/README.md) for run that locally.

 ### Tech stack

 1. Ruby on Rails(Admin, back-end, API)